marksmccann/modality/README.md

 Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.

 ## Overview
-With both a jQuery and javascript-only version of the modal, Modality will work for anyone.
+Modality was designed for the web-novice and web-master alike; Simple, lightweight and straight-forward, but at the same time versatile, extendable and infinitely customizable.

+Modality is unique, it uses CSS to position itself horizontally AND vertically.
+This is esspecially helpful when designing for mobile; The modal and it's content will automatically resize to best fit any screen &ndash; all without a line of JavaScript.

-Beyond what is needed to center your content, Modality has no styling.
+Beyond what is needed to position your modal, Modality (by default) has no styling.
 You are in complete control of how your modal window will look.

-Built with Javascript's Module pattern, Modality can be extended to meet your requirements.
-You can even get the instance of a modal and invoke it's methods on demand.
+Built with Javascript's module pattern, Modality can be extended to meet your requirements.
+You can also grab the instance of any modal and invoke it's methods manually.

 ## Features
-* Both jQuery and javascript-only versions
-* Works in all modern browsers
+* Easy to Use
+* Adapts to Screen Size
+* CSS3 Animations
+* Easily Customizable
+* Extendable Framework
+* Multiple Instances
+* Two Versions (jQuery & JavaScript-Only)
+* Modern Browser Compatible
   * jQuery: IE 6+
   * JS-Only: IE 8+
-* Lightweight; Under 3KB
-* All styling defined by user
-* Awesome CSS3 animations
+* Lightweight
-* Multiple instances on each page
-* Infinitely flexible width and height
+  * jQuery: 1KB
-* Easily Extandable
+  * JS-Only: 3KB

 ## Getting Started
 1\.
 Add this to the head.